Child "overweight" and "obesity"From birth, follow the Satter Division of Responsibility in Feeding

 - Emphasizing exercise for the purpose of slimming.
-Giving the child guidelines or activities that emphasize how much to move.
+Giving the child guidelines or activities that emphasize how or how long to move.

 - Targeting interventions toward the child: Giving the child (rather than the parents) instruction in food selection or prescriptions for activity.
 (Child-focused weight reduction interventions are particularly ineffective.)

-- Miscellaneous: Giving calorie prescriptions, limiting eating out, particularly at fast-food restaurants, encouraging eating breakfast, all for the purposes of weight management.
+- Miscellaneous: Giving calorie prescriptions, limiting eating out (particularly at fast-food restaurants), encouraging eating breakfast for the purpose of weight management.